microsoft/TypeScript-Handbook/pages/Classes.md

 ## Parameter properties

-In our last example, we had to declare a readonly member `name` and a constructor parameter `theName` in the `Octopus` class, and we then immediately set `name` to `theName`.
+In our last example, we had to declare a readonly member `name` and a constructor parameter `theName` in the `Octopus` class.
+This is needed in order to have the value of `theName` accessible after the `Octopus` construct is executed.
-This turns out to be a very common practice.
 *Parameter properties* let you create and initialize a member in one place.
 Here's a further revision of the previous `Octopus` class using a parameter property: